A Hat in Time: Gameplay

 A Hat in Time is a platform game set in an open world environment and played from a third-person perspective.
 The gameplay style has been described by several editors to be similar to Nintendo 64 platformers such as Super Mario 64 and Banjo-Kazooie.
-The player travels between four open levels (along with 2 extra levels via downloadable content), which can be freely explored without time limits.
-The player can collect various items, solve puzzles, and use either an umbrella or a baseball bat to combat enemies.
+The player travels between four open levels (along with a fifth linear level and two extra levels via downloadable content), which can be freely explored without time limits.
+The player can collect various items, solve puzzles, and use an umbrella (or other cosmetic options via downloadable content) to combat enemies.
 The primary objective is to collect Time Pieces, 56 of which can be found in the game, which unlock additional levels as more are collected.
 After being defeated, the enemies drop "Pons", currency that can be used to unlock additional challenges and purchase badges that increase Hat Kid's abilities.
 The player can collect Yarn Balls in each level, which can be stitched into new hats to wear.
 Each hat grants Hat Kid a different ability, such as a faster sprint or brewing explosive potions.
 Other collectibles include "Relics", which can be used to unlock "Time Rift" bonus levels, and "Rift Tokens", which can be exchanged at a machine for bonus materials such as music remixes and additional cosmetics.
 Initial actions taken earlier in the game have an effect on later levels, as the main character revisits each area several times before the game is finished.

 Death Wish

 Death Wish is a challenge mode that was released with the Seal the Deal downloadable content (DLC) pack in September 2018.
 This mode comprises various challenges that use already existing levels.
 The player interacts with the Snatcher, a contract-obsessed ghost who first appears in the third chapter of the base game.
-The player takes on a challenge to earn a stamp upon completion, and the player can also earn two more stamps by completing two more challenges along with the main objective.
+The player takes on a challenge to earn up to three stamps upon completion, each related to a different component of the challenge.
 If the player fails three times they can activate "Peace and Tranquility" which will make that task easier, but it will not always allow them to activate it for challenges with a limit of lives.
 There are 111 Death Wish stamps, and 114 with the Nyakuza Metro DLC.